-Quality first teaching Impact Lessons Learned As a result of coaching, team teaching and high quality CPD, the number of teachers 'demonstrating an effective quality of education' was at 87% for maths and reading (includes 1 ECT).
+Quality first teaching Impact Lessons Learned • As a result of coaching, team teaching and high quality CPD, the number of teachers 'demonstrating an effective quality of education' was at 100% for maths and 94% for reading (1 ECT).
 The number of disadvantaged pupils achieving GLD at the end of EYFS was higher than the national figure as a result of QFT.
-TBC The number of disadvantaged pupils achieving GLD at the end of EYFS was lower within the cohort.
-60% of disadvantaged pupils achieved GLD compared with 61%.
-In the Year 4 multiplication test, the percentage of pupils achieving both 25 (50%) and 20+ (75%) was higher than the national figure for all pupils.
-At the end of KS2, there was a significant increase in the percentage of pupils achieving in the standard in all tests including combined results.
-Continue to use coaching/team teaching for teacher CPD.
-Whole school Walkthru focus for each half term with an additional CPD session to support quality of teaching.
-Enhance this using National College webinars/courses, Continue to ensure that disadvantaged pupils have increased access to interventions as required.
-Impact Disadvantaged pupils retained a percentage of knowledge each term and one year later, which was broadly in line with the whole school, as a result of retrieval lessons and low-threat quizzes.
-100% of the DA children who took part in the Third space 1:1 maths tutoring program achieved National in their maths SATs.
-100% of children who received Yipiyap maths intervention increased their scaled score by the end of the year.
-DA children were given priority for this intervention should they have needed it.
-Continue with Mable interventions - focus on younger pupils.
-The measurement of Disadvantaged pupils' progress with the 'Repeated Reading' intervention will be monitored.
-The school's Reading leads will continue to monitor pupils reading at home (weekly) and will identify pupils not reading.
+In the Year 4 multiplication test, the percentage of pupils achieving both 25 and 20+ was higher than the national figure for all pupils.
+At the end of KS1, there was a significant increase in the percentage of disadvantaged pupils achieving the expected standard in reading, writing and maths.
+They also exceeded the national percentages for disadvantaged pupils in all areas.
+The gap to the national percentage for all pupils in these three areas was significantly reduced.
+At the end of KS2, there was a significant increase in the percentage of pupils achieving the national standard in the grammar test.
+There was also a small increase in the percentage of pupils achieving the national and higher standard for the combined subjects.
+Continue to use coaching / team teaching for Impac ted academic support Lessons Learned • Impac Disadvantaged pupils retained a percentage of knowledge each term and one year later, which was broadly in line with the whole school, as a result of retrieval lessons and low-threat quiz- Continue with Mable interventions - focus on • zes.
+86% of the DA children who took part in the Third space 1:1 maths tutoring program achieved National in their maths SATs. progress with the keep up approach to Readir Plus will be monitored.
+The school's Reading leads will monitor pupils • 81% of children who received Yipiyap maths intervention increased their scaled score by the end of the year.
+DA children were given priority reading at home more frequently (weekly) and will identify pupils not reading.
 Swift intervention will occur if pupils are not reading frequently.
-YIPiYAP tutoring will continue to have a Maths focus and staff will be asked to consider disadvantaged pupils as a priority.
-There is a high number of disadvantaged pupils in Year 5 this year and therefore an additional HLTA will support in this year group every morning.
-There will also be an additional teacher for reading lessons